skip to content

 2015 - Joined a seed stage startup in Berlin and went from 0 revenue to one of the industry leaders in mobile advertising.
 We grew from 10 people to 100 employees and I was lucky to experience a true 0 to 1 startup scale-up story, including the go-to-market in 7 different countries.

 2020 - Got accepted into an early-stage start-up program and worked on a machine learning product to help push models into production faster.
-I learned a lot.
-Not only about the economics of VCs, which is a very popular topic these days, but also about intrinsic motivation and being able to quit.
+Learned a lot yet again.
+Not only about the economics of VCs, which is a very popular topic these days but also about intrinsic motivation and quitting.

 2022 - Recovered and balanced my life.
-I focused on cementing myself in the organisation as an expert in my domain, as well as trying to level up skills such as experimentation, technical architecture and stakeholder management.
+I focused on cementing myself in the organization as an expert in my domain, as well as trying to level up skills such as experimentation, technical architecture, and stakeholder management.
 I learned a lot, especially how different it is working at a scale where every decision can result in millions of revenue (or losses).

-Now (October 2023) - I am currently in the middle of personal and professional transition.
-More to come!
+Now (March 2024) - I am currently in the middle of a personal and professional transition.

 Investments